icinsight/mutantmonsters/README.md

 ### 5. Receive Mutants
 M^3 returns 1 or more mutants using a multipliers as explained above.

 The minting selection process will be fully random.
-1:10 (10%) of mine-minted mutants will be Alphas.
+1:10 (10%) of mine-minted mutants will be Alphas with a special halo!

 **1:10 of mutants will be Alphas, the rest whatever rarity the powers of randomness will provide.**